Rhode Island State House: Christmas at the State House

 It is an annual State House tradition to feature a Christmas tree and community and cultural holiday displays each December.
 A Fraser fir or Balsam fir is erected in the rotunda and decorated.
 The tree, donated by a local family or tree farm, is typically between 17 and 25 feet tall.

-It has become a holiday tradition in local media to feature stories about problems with Rhode Island's state tree, often meriting front page treatment:
+Local media will sometimes feature stories about problems with Rhode Island's state tree, occasionally even meriting front page treatment: